Satjet/QA-Project/README.md

 ## Database Task:

-* SQLlite
+* SQLlite3
-* Task: Store hyperlink description of the 3 recipes that will be pulled by the user to showing
+* Store hyperlink description of the 3 recipes that can be pulled by the user showing
-* Prep time
+* Prepartion time,
 * Ingredients required,
-* Method with photo of finished item,
+* Method
-* Addition Task:
+* Photo of finished item,
-* User information to stored on database.
+* Addition Task: User information to stored on database.

 ## Check Tasks:

 * CRUD, (Create, Read, Update, & Delete)
-* Create= Front end website,
+* Create = 	Front end website,
 * Read = 	Home Page & Recipe,
-* Update / Refresh Webpage for next Recipe,
+* Update = 	Refresh Webpage for next Recipe,
 * Delete = 	Old receipes

 * MosCoW,
 * Must Have = 		Code must work after Pipeline build and test to deploy.
 * Should Have = 	Must have 4 pages on web = Chef and 3 recipes.
 * Could Have = 		Choice of non-veg and veg recipes
 * Won't Have Time = 	Add in cooking utencils required for each recipe

  ## Build Tasks: